What is the Forum’s Professional Development Registry (PDR)?

 The Forum’s Professional Development Registry (PDR) is a database of the verified education, training, and certifications of Early Care and Education providers (ECE).
 We rigorously verify the submitted documents and claims of training and education so that our PDR can provide a solid basis for workforce studies, policy development, and scholarship or other monetary awards and incentives.

 The Forum has been working with PDRs since 2007, when we first contracted with The Children’s Trust to develop a PDR for their Quality Counts program.
 Since then we have continued to develop the Miami-Dade PDR as well as contracting with the Children’s Services Council of Palm Beach County in 2014 to operate their PDR.
-The Forum is now operating all of the PDRs in the state of Florida.

 The two PDRs in Florida are the: